audy/memelicious/readme.md

 [![Build
 Status](https://travis-ci.org/audy/memelicious.svg?branch=master)](https://travis-ci.org/audy/memelicious)

 Identify and parse internet "memes" in Ruby.
+The Ruby gem formely known as memetron (I had to change the name because some meanie stole the gem on RubyGems.org).

 ## Installation